Consolidating your vision so that it becomes reality

 These psychological processes are called transitions and they come in three stages.

 The first is to let go or Separate from the way the world used to be.
-The second is to step into the uncertainty of the Threshold phase: to become the chrysalis that might one day become a butterfly.
+The second is to have the courage to step into the uncertainty of the Threshold phase and become the chrysalis that might one day become a butterfly.

 And the third and final stage is called Consolidation.

-Consolidation is where we assemble the different parts of our vision to form a coherent whole.
+This is where we assemble the different parts of our vision to form a coherent whole.

-To make all these businesses succeed, the founders first had to inspire people to Separate from the ways that they currently bought books, hotel rooms, and taxis.
+To make all these businesses succeed, the founders first had to inspire people to Separate from the ways they currently bought books, hotel rooms, and taxis.
 Then they needed to convince people to stick with the company through the uncertainty of the Threshold growth stage.
-And finally they needed to Consolidate and align the different parts of their emerging enterprises to create the coherent, evolving brands we know today.
+And finally they needed to Consolidate and align the different elements of their emerging enterprises to create the coherent, evolving brands we know today.

 Consolidation matters.